phaserjs/phaser/README.md

 * Keyboard.event now stores the most recent DOM keyboard event.
 * Animation.stop has a new parameter: dispatchComplete.
 If true it'll dispatch an Animation.onComplete event.
 * TileSprites now have a physics body property and call it in the pre and post updates.
 As with all physics bodies it's null by default.
+* json is now the default tilemap format when not defined (thanks RyanDansie, #528)

 Bug Fixes: